Pentosan Polysulfate Sodium

 Because studies have not been performed in pregnant women, the manufacturer recommends that the drug not be used in pregnancy.
 The safety and effectiveness of Elmiron use in children has not been established.

-You can get more information on Elmiron by calling toll-free 888-ELMIRON or visiting Ortho McNeil or the Elmiron healthcare provider portal.
+You can get more information on Elmiron by calling toll-free 888-ELMIRON or visiting Ortho McNeil or the Elmiron healthcare provider site.

 Medications